 In the world of power amplifiers it’s nothing special at only 15W per channel, but it’s well made and looks far better than a lot of modern HiFi.

 It doesn’t sound too bad either from its proper transistor output stage.

-If need your modern or vintage amplifier repaired please email me with any photos and part numbers at: firstname.lastname@example.org
+If need your modern or vintage amplifier repaired please email me with any photos and model numbers to: firstname.lastname@example.org

 Below is a video look at the unit, showing both inside and out that I’ve put on the Orangevalley Systems YouTube channel.